 - The data for each series is stored in a separate row or column.

-- Clustered column chart creates a separate bar for each value in a row
+- A clustered column excel chart creates a separate bar for each value in a row.

 - Useful for summarizing a series of numbers and their interrelationships.

 - A chart is linked to the data in your worksheet.
 If the data is updated or changed, the chart is automatically updated to reﬂect those changes.

 - You can customize every aspect of your chart elements (Axis titles, data label, data table, error bars in excel, gridlines in excel, legend, trendlines) & chart’s appearance (including style & colors)

 - Clustered bar chart data looks better when data points are limited (i.e., 12 months, 4 quarters, etc.)

 How to Create a Clustered Bar Chart in Excel?